Charleston Spinal Cord Injury Lawyers

-More than 20 Years of Legal Success in Charleston
+More than 20 Years of Legal Success in West Virginia

 Spinal cord injuries are among the most severe injuries a person can acquire in an accident because they result in permanent paralysis, resulting in the victim being unable to use certain limbs for the rest of their lives.
 The injury can cause more than physical harm; it can impact a victim’s loved ones, finances, and future.